denoland/saaskit/README.md

    [set up your Stripe branding](https://dashboard.stripe.com/settings/branding) to customize the look and feel of your Stripe checkout page.

+### Google Analytics

+Set `GA4_MEASUREMENT_ID` in your production system to enable google analytics.
+Note: it is not recommended to set this locally, otherwise your tests and debugging will be logged.

 ## REST API Reference

 ### `GET /api/items`